LibrariesHacked/library-carpentry/introduction-to-data/teaching-foundations.md

 Why?
 Because computers can process them!

-If you want computers to be able to process your stuff, try to get in the habit where possible of using platform-agnostic formats such as .txt for notes and .csv or .tsv for tabulated data (the latter pair are just spreadsheet formats, separated by commas and tabs respectively).
+If you want computers to be able to process your stuff, try to get in the habit where possible of using platform-agnostic formats such as *.txt* for notes and *.csv* or *.tsv* for tabulated data (the latter pair are just spreadsheet formats, separated by commas and tabs respectively).

 ### CSV and text Files

 A CSV is a comma separated values file which allows data to be saved in a table structured format.
 CSVs look like a garden-variety spreadsheet but with a **.csv** extension (Traditionally they take the form of a text file containing information separated by commas, hence the name).

 These plain text formats are preferable to the proprietary formats used as defaults by Microsoft Office because they can be opened by many software packages and have a strong chance of remaining viewable and editable in the future.
-Most standard office suites include the option to save files in .txt, .csv and .tsv formats, meaning you can continue to work with familiar software and still take appropriate action to make your work accessible.
+Most standard office suites include the option to save files in *.txt*, *.csv* and *.tsv* formats, meaning you can continue to work with familiar software and still take appropriate action to make your work accessible.

-Compared to .doc or .xls, these formats have the additional benefit of containing only machine-readable elements.
+Compared to *.doc* or *.xls*, these formats have the additional benefit of containing only machine-readable elements.
 Whilst using bold, italics, and colouring to signify headings or to make a visual connection between data elements is common practice, these display-orientated annotations are not (easily) machine-readable and hence can neither be queried and searched nor are appropriate for large quantities of information.

 ### Markdown

 Though it is likely that notation schemes will emerge from existing individual practice, existing schema are available to represent headers, breaks, et al. One such scheme is Markdown, a lightweight markup language.
-Markdown files are as .md, are machine readable, human readable, and used in many contexts - GitHub for example, renders text via Markdown.
-An excellent Markdown cheat sheet is available on GitHub for those who wish to follow – or adapt – this existing schema.
+Markdown files, *.md*, are machine readable, human readable, and used in many contexts - GitHub for example, renders text via Markdown.
+An excellent [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is available on GitHub for those who wish to follow – or adapt – this existing schema.

+This set of notes is all written in markdown.
+See

-Notepad++ http://notepad-plus-plus.org/ is recommended for Windows users as a tool to write Markdown text in, though it is by no means essential for working with .md files.
+[Notepad++](http://notepad-plus-plus.org/) is recommended for Windows users as a tool to write Markdown text in, though it is by no means essential for working with *.md* files.
 Mac or Unix users may find Komodo Edit, Text Wrangler, Kate, or Atom helpful.
-Combined with pandoc, a markdown file can be exported to PDF, LaTeX or other formats, so it is a great way to create machine-readable, easily searchable documents that can be repurposed in many ways.
-It is a universal document converter.

 Naming files sensible things is good
 ------------------------------------

 Working with data is made easier by structuring your stuff in a consistent and predictable manner.

 Examining URLs is a good way of thinking about why structuring research data in a consistent and predictable manner might be useful in your work.
 Good URLs represent with clarity the content of the page they identify, either by containing semantic elements or by using a single data element found across a set or majority of pages.